 He has undertaken research into the development of early Roman Oratorio at the University of Sussex and has a particular interest both in the performance practice of Italian Renaissance music and the Counter-Reformation forces which influenced its development and spread throughout Europe.
-He directs the early music chamber choir, LuxAeterna, www.luxaeterna.org.uk
+He directs the occasional early music chamber choir, LuxAeterna, www.luxaeterna.org.uk

 He is an experienced choral workshop leader using both sacred and secular, classical and popular repertoire.
 Whilst he tends to steer away from the more atonal he believes that repertoire should move forward with culture and that, where not expressly targetted, programme planning should embrace works by living or contemporary composers.
-He shies away from musical pomposity and snobbery, believing that music is an art which should be stripped of mystery and made accessible in all its genres to the community as a whole.His daytime community choir, Seaside Harmonies meets on Friday mornings at The Age Concern Venton Centre, Eastbourne.
+He shies away from musical pomposity and snobbery, believing that music is an art which should be stripped of mystery and made accessible in all its genres to the community as a whole.His daytime community choir, Seaside Harmonies meets on Friday mornings in term time at The Age Concern Venton Centre, Eastbourne.

 Victor is available as a freelance organ recitalist, choral conductor and workshop leader.